 Is there a public announcement that a notification has been filed?

-A public announcement will be published immediately after the registration of a simple case by the SAMR.
-There is no public announcement for registration of non-simple cases.
-Public announcements are now published on the official website of MOFCOM (http://fldj.mofcom.gov.cn/article/jyzjzjyajgs/), but will be published on the official website of SAMR which is under construction.
+A public announcement will be published immediately after the initiation of a simple case by the SAMR.
+There is no public announcement for initiation of non-simple cases.
+Public announcements are now published on the official website of SAMR (http://www.samr.gov.cn/fldj/jyajgs/ ).